ml5js/ml5-library/docs/styleguide/development-guidelines.md

 ## Principles for ml5.js examples

-In addition to the principles above, we try our best to write our `ml5-examples`:
+In addition to the principles above, we try our best to write our examples:

 |       Guideline                |              description            |
 | ------------- | ------------ |